What Are Stay Interviews in Nursing? Facility Guide and FAQ

 1. Schedule Meetings in a Comfortable and Private Setting

 Invite your nurses to talk in a private location so that they can share their thoughts more openly.
-Be clear that the interview will remain confidential and the information they share will not be used against them.
+Be clear that the interview will remain confidential and the information they share won’t be used against them.
 Additionally, make sure to schedule the interview at a convenient time that doesn’t add to the stress of their workload.

 2. Ask Open-Ended Questions and Actively Listen

-Stay interviews are an opportunity for your staff to relay as many thoughts as they’re comfortable sharing.
+These interviews are an opportunity for your staff to relay as many thoughts as they’re comfortable sharing.
 Prepare thought-provoking questions that allow staff to candidly reflect on their experiences.
 Give them time and space, and make sure you’re actively listening to what they’re saying, rather than trying to fit your own thoughts in.

 3. Maintain a Continuous Feedback Loop

-Remember that the purpose of stay interviews is to inform actions that can help improve retention.
+Remember that the purpose of a stay interview is to inform actions that can help improve retention.
 Once you gather feedback from your nurses, act on it in a timely manner and keep your nurses in the loop.
 If they’ve contributed to positive changes, acknowledge and celebrate their contributions.
 Additionally, if some things still need improvement, make sure you continue to gather feedback from your staff to make necessary refinements.

 Keep Your Nursing Staff Satisfied in Their Roles